Kelcon86/UFOs/README.md

 ## Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.

 Webpage users are able to filter the table by date, city, state, country and shape.
+In the image below, I entered "circle" in the shape filter on the left side of the page.
+This then brought up only the data with circle shaped UFOs.

 ### Shape Filter
 ![UFO_Shape_Filter](https://user-images.githubusercontent.com/60076980/157444918-1c0bff02-6645-4a40-a6f6-12fa96883f67.png)